wiloon/blog/content/post/archive-2/2017-03-09-external-file-changes-sync-may-be-slow-the-current-inotify-watch-limit-is-too-low.md

   - Uncategorized

 ---
+# 'external file changes sync may be slow the current inotify  watch limit is too low'
 http://ggarcia.me/2016/07/12/intellij-inotify-arch.html

 To fix the warning about **fs.inotify.max_user_watches** the IntelliJ shows, it is necessary to set a value for the **fs.inotify.max_user_watches** and then apply the change.